About Council Meetings

 Committee of the Whole Meetings

 The Committee of the Whole (COTW) is a committee of all members of council.
 COTW meetings are more informal than Council meetings and allow for more discussion on matters on the agenda.
 The Committee of the Whole may give direction to staff or make recommendations to Council.
-Committee of the Whole scheduled meetings in 2025 will start at 3:00 p.m. followed by Regular Council meeting of the month at 5:30 p.m.
+Committee of the Whole scheduled meetings often start at 3:00 p.m. but can take place at other times.
+Open meeting agendas will be published on the meeting agendas and minutes page.

 Notice of Committee of the Whole meetings must be given at least 24 hours before the meeting, but usually the meeting is publicized well in advance of the meeting.